 What is compassion fatigue and how can you prevent it?

-Compassion fatigue is an emotional investment many people experience with others they care about.
+Compassion fatigue is an emotional investment many experience with others they care about.
 Even if you’re not in the helping professions, you can still experience compassion fatigue related to someone you’re close to.

 Conclusion